Blackjack Mountains, Arizona

-The Blackjack Mountains are a mountain range located in Gila County, Arizona.
+The Blackjack Mountains are a mountain range located in Gila County, Arizona, United States.
 They have a maximum elevation of 6,942 ft at Apache Peaks and a prominence of 2,580 ft.
 The peak has a topographic isolation of 17.88 miles (29 km), with the nearest higher peak lying to the south in the Pinal Mountains.
 The Blackjack mountains are located within the Tonto National Forest and are north of Globe, Arizona.
 The high point of the range, Apache Peaks, is ranked 36th in prominence for Arizona's most prominent peaks.